ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 # BB9900-USB_BLE_Keyboard
 ## About this Keyboard

 This mini Keyboard uses the original Blackberry 9900 keyboard with Trackpad and powered by the NRF52840 Microcontroller and operates under modified ZMK Firmware.
 Here are some **main Features:**
+Brief Video of using this tiny keyboard:

 **Processor**: [NRF52840](https://www.nordicsemi.com/products/nrf52840) from Nordic Semiconductor
 **Firmware**: Modified ZMK Firmware.